 My early work used landscape as a subject of contemplation or a metaphor for human experience, as well as for beauty.
 When showing the built environment, I emphasized the effects of time and weathering, obstruction of light, and decay of structures.
 Since 2014 I’ve worked with abstract depictions of the natural world.

-In 2014 I completed 22 images for the Vacant Nests series.
-I had collected scans of birds and eggs as my pet finches died over several years and finally had enough material to work with.
-When Vacant Nests was finished I realized that these prints, showing close detail, were somewhat abstract.
+In 2014, I completed 22 images for the Vacant Nests series.
+I had collected scans of birds and eggs as my pet finches died over several years.
+When Vacant Nests was finished I realized that these prints, showing close detail, unconventional orientation, and black backgrounds, were somewhat abstract.

-The next project, Zone of Transformation, was completed in 2015 working in the Mojave Desert.
+The next project, Zone of Transformation: Nature in the High Desert, was completed in 2015 at an artist residency in the Mojave Desert.
 The series shows a liminal environment where identity can be difficult to ascribe, in the transition zone between depiction and abstraction.
-This was the first time I shot deliberately to alter the images.
-In my ongoing work with this digital manipulation I see the importance of understanding the possibilities of digital technology but using it moderately to preserve the original natural forms.
+This was the first time I deliberately captured images in camera to change later in the studio.
+The resulting series offers an unexpected view of the environment, abstracted but still about the desert.

 In 2016 and 2017, I worked intensively to advance this abstract vision with the Strangeness of Seeing project which examines the use of detail in visual art.
 I also returned to the handmade book craft with a two-volume set of this project.
 Images are more conventionally oriented and rely largely on tonal alterations.
 The last image made for Strangeness of Seeing set off in another direction by combining exposures.